 Recommendation: Minors above a certain age should have the option of initiating teleconsultations without the presence of a parent/guardian if they so choose.
+Consent of minors may be taken in compliance with the DPDPA.
 Ideally, the parent/guardian would give consent to the teleconsultation and to the privacy policy but would not be present when the teleconsultation takes place.